How to trade the USD/ZAR part 2: swing trading & position sizing

-In our previous 'how to trade USD/ZAR article', we looked at hedging risk with USD/ZAR as well as a day trading and news trading ideas.
+In our previous 'how to trade the USD/ZAR article', we looked at hedging risk with the USD/ZAR as well as a day trading and news trading ideas.
 In this article we look at two further strategies for trading the USD/ZAR currency pair, namely swing trading and position sizing.

 What is swing trading?